Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 Absolutely.

-According to classic French regulations, a bronze edition comprises a maximum of 12 original copies: 8 numbered sculptures (1/8 to 8/8) and 4 artist’s proofs (EA I/IV to IV/IV).
+According to classic French regulations, a bronze edition consists of a maximum of 12 original copies: 8 numbered sculptures (1/8 to 8/8) and 4 artist's proofs (EA I/IV to IV/IV).
 You can read more about this in our blog article.

-Technically, however, a mold can be used many times.
+Technically, however, a mold can be used repeatedly.
 Its lifespan depends, among other things, on the quality of the silicone.

 We use high-quality professional silicone that lasts for years and retains its flexibility — ensuring precision, durability, and consistency with every casting.